Maximally Useful and Minimally Redundant: The Key to Self Supervised Learning for Imbalanced Data: Preliminaries and Framework

-By using the data processing inequality principle\cite{cover1999elements}, the above statement can be rewritten as
+By using the data processing inequality principle~\cite{DBLP:books/daglib/0016881}, the above statement can be rewritten as

 Let $f(z_1,z_2) = z_1 \circledast z_2\notag$.
-Here we use $f(.)$ as a fusion function \cite{li2018survey} that takes two representations and applies $\circledast$ as a fusion operation.
+Here we use $f(.)$ as a fusion function ~\cite{li2018survey}, that takes two representations and applies $\circledast$ as a fusion operation.
 In this paper $\circledast$ is interpreted in two ways as follows:

-The idea is to form a possible compact representation by making use of a fusion function as defined above, which in turn fuse these representations.
-Using these pairwise inter and intra similarity, we can form at most three unique representations as shown in Figure\ref{fig:mttv} which we term as option 1, option2 and option 3.
-A sketch of how we arrive at option 1 is given below in (\ref{eq:mttv_pair}), and since the procedure remains the same for the other two options, we only give the final representations of option 2 and option 3.
-Details can be found in Appendix. \quad \textit{Option 1:} In this, we select pairwise intra similarity(blue) $(z_1^{a_1}.z_1^{a_2})\;,(z_2^{a_1}.z_2^{a_2})$ and pairwise inter similarity(red) $(z_1^{a_1}.z_2^{a_1})\;,(z_2^{a_2},z_2^{a_2})$.
+The idea is to form a more compact representation space by making use of a fusion function as defined above.
+Using the pairwise inter and intra similarity as shown in Fig. ~\ref{fig:MIMV_analysis_main}, we can form at most three unique compact representations, which we term as Option-1, Option-2, and Option-3.
+A sketch of how we arrive at Option-1 is given below in Eq. ~\ref{eq:MIMV_pair}, and since the procedure remains the same for the other two options, we only give the final representations of Option-2 and Option-3.
+Details can be found in Appendix. \textit{Option-1:} In this, we select pairwise intra similarity(green) $(z_1^{a_1}.z_1^{a_2})\;,(z_2^{a_1}.z_2^{a_2})$ and pairwise inter similarity(red) $(z_1^{a_1}.z_2^{a_1})\;,(z_2^{a_2},z_2^{a_2})$.

-The other two resulting compact representations can be given as follows: \quad $\textit{Option-2: } (z_1^{a_1} \;\circledast\; z_2^{a_1}).(z_1^{a_2}\;\circledast\;z_2^{a_2})$ \\ $\textit{Option-3: }(z_1^{a_1} \;\circledast\; z_1^{a_2}).(z_2^{a_1} \;\circledast\; z_2^{a_2})$\\
+The other two resulting compact representations can be given as follows: $\textit{Option-2:} (z_1^{a_1}\circledast z_2^{a_1}).(z_1^{a_2}\;\circledast\;z_2^{a_2})$ $\textit{Option-3:}(z_1^{a_1} \;\circledast\; z_1^{a_2}).(z_2^{a_1} \;\circledast\; z_2^{a_2})$